 We will also be sure to include a visit to the nearby Stony Point African Penguin colony.
 In addition to the penguins, Stony Point also has numbers of breeding Cape, Crowned, and Bank Cormorants - all offering excellent and close-up views!

-On our way back to Cape Town we may visit Strandfontein Bird Sanctuary, which offers Cape Town's best wetland birding.
-Species to look for here include South African Shelduck, Bluebilled, Red-billed, and Cape Teals, Maccoa Duck, Cape Shoveler, Great Crested and Blacknecked Grebes, African Swamphen, and a number of other waterbird species.
-Overnight: Newlands, Cape Town
+On our way back to Cape Town we will visit Strandfontein Bird Sanctuary, which offers Cape Town's best wetland birding.
+Species to look for here include South African Shelduck, Hottentot, Red-billed, and Cape Teals, Maccoa Duck, Cape Shoveler, Great Crested and Black-necked Grebes, African Swamphen, and a number of other waterbird species.

 Day 4.
 West Coast Birding

 Today we head north of Cape Town and travel along the west coast.
 The strandveld vegetation is subtly different and, with the habitat change, results in a different mix of bird species.
 We will stop off in some farmlands en route to look for Blue Crane, Pied Starling, Cape Clapper Lark, Capped Wheatear, Cape Longclaw, Pearl-breasted Swallow, and the endemic Cape subspecies of Cloud Cisticola.
 Birding the strandveld habitat around the West Coast National Park and its surrounding areas will hopefully produce Cape Penduline Tit, Grey Tit, White-backed Mousebird, Bokmakierie, Karoo Scrub Robin, Yellow and White-throated Canaries, Greywinged Francolin, Southern Black Korhaan, and the striking Black Harrier.
 We will also spend time at a few of the strategically positioned bird hides along Langebaan Lagoon, one of Africa's most important shorebird stopover sites.
-Here we hope to find an assortment of Palearctic shorebirds as well as resident shorebirds, such as Chestnut-banded, White-fronted, and Kittlitz's Plovers, with the possibility of Osprey and African Fish Eagle overhead.
-We may have time to look for Langebaan's resident pair of Verreaux's Eagles this afternoon; if we run out of time, we will look for them tomorrow morning.
+Here we hope to find an assortment of Palearctic shorebirds as well as resident shorebirds, such as Chestnut-banded, White-fronted, and Kittlitz's Plovers, with the possibility of Western Osprey and African Fish Eagle overhead.
+We may have time to look for Langebaan's resident pair of Verreaux's Eagles this afternoon; if we run out of time we will look for them tomorrow morning.

-Overnight: Le Mahi Guest House, Langebaan
+Overnight: Le Mahi Guest House, Langebaan.

 The majestic Blue Crane is commonly encountered on this tour.

 Day 5.
-Transfer to the Karoo We often start this day by birding some of the farmlands north of Langebaan for a few more endemics that are unlikely to be found elsewhere on the trip.
+Transfer to the Karoo

+We often start this day by birding some of the farmlands north of Langebaan for a few more endemics that are unlikely to be found elsewhere on the trip.
 Our primary targets this morning will be Cape Long-billed Lark and Sickle-winged Chat; however, we should also find Large-billed Lark, Grey-backed Sparrow-Lark, Blue Crane, Ant-eating Chat, and perhaps Namaqua Sandgrouse.
-After our early-morning birding we head inland through some spectacular mountain
+After our early-morning birding we head inland through some spectacular mountain scenery.

-scenery.
 But we have to get to the eastern (rain-shadow) side of the mountains to get to the famed (among birders) Karoo.
 The Karoo exhibits an amazing level of endemism, as the species need to adapt to the incredibly harsh conditions.
 This makes for spectacularly exciting birding for any serious birder who has never visited this particular semi-desert.

-Overnight: Tankwa Karoo/similar
+Overnight: Tankwa Karoo/similar.

 Day 6.
 Birding the Karoo

-Today we will have a full day of Karoo birding.
-Dry, rocky gorges will be explored for Cinnamonbreasted Warbler (a truly bizarre rock crevice skulker) as well as Lavard's Warbler, Grev Tit, Fairy Flycatcher, and Booted Eagle overhead.
-In the riverbed vegetation we will look for another special, Namaqua Warbler.
-The dry plains will be birded extensively for a range of exciting species such as Rufous-eared Warbler, Black-headed Canary, White-throated Canary, Karoo and Tractrac Chats, Karoo, Spike-heeled, and Large-billed Larks, Karoo Eremomela, Pririt Batis, Ludwig's Bustard, Karoo Korhaan, Pale Chanting Goshawk, Namaqua Sandgrouse, Namaqua Dove, and many others.
-The erratic Burchell's Courser is seen from time to time however sightings of this desert nomad are unfortunately rare and unpredictable.
-Similarly, depending on unpredictable Karoo rains, Black-eared Sparrow-Lark may sometimes occur in large numbers, however it is only during exceptional years that we see this erratic species, here at its southern extent.
-We may then head out this evening to search for Freckled and Rufouscheeked Nightjars and any other exciting nightlife we may encounter.
+Today we will have a full day of Karoo birding, Dry, rocky gorges will be explored for Cinnamonbreasted Warbler (a truly bizarre rock crevice skulker) as well as Layard's Warbler, Grey Tit, Fairy Flycatcher, and Booted Eagle overhead.
+In the riverbed vegetation we will look for another special, Namagua Warbler.
+The dry plains will be birded extensively for a number of exciting species such as Rufous-eared Warbler, Black-headed Canary, White-throated Canary, Karoo and Tractrac Chats, Karoo, Karoo Long-billed, Spike-heeled, and Large-billed Larks, Karoo Eremomela, Pririt Batis, Burchell's Courser, Ludwig's Bustard, Karoo Korhaan, Pale Chanting Goshawk, Namagua Sandgrouse, Namagua Dove, and many others.

-Overnight: Tankwa Karoo/similar